-- There could be a cost for cancellations or a no show. - Some schools do not provide heat. - Specific shoes are required when renting some gyms. - Sweeping and cleaning rules may apply. - Locking doors and general security issues can be outlined in the contract. - Cost and security around keys.
+- There could be a cost for cancellations or a no show. - Specific shoes are required when renting some gyms. - Sweeping and cleaning rules may apply. - Locking doors and general security issues can be outlined in the contract. - Cost and security around keys.

-If the Guider cannot sign why are we asked to sign the contract after the signer?
+If the Guider cannot sign why are we asked to sign the contract after the Contract Signer?

 All Guiders should be aware of all the terms and conditions within the contract.

 The Guiders are responsible for informing participants of the rules and behavior expected.

-So it is important that the Guiders read the contract in its entirety before adding their signature.
+It is important that the Guiders read the contract in its entirety before adding their signature.